Invarion/invarion-docs/docs/rapid-online/the-invarion-cloud/off-canvas-panel.md

 |**Created at**|Creation time and date|
 |**Created by**|Folder's owner|

-Additionally, the details panel includes buttons for basic option such as "Open", "Move", "Share", "Delete" for plans, and  "Move", "Rename", "Delete" for folders.
+Additionally, the Off-Canvas panel includes buttons for basic option such as "Open", "Move", "Share", "Delete" for plans, and  "Move", "Rename", "Delete" for folders.

 **Tip:** Click on plan's or folder's name to rename this plan or folder.